Man arrested for calling 911 emergency number over 100 times

 He called the number approximately 350 times that morning, police said.
 Police went to his residence but he didn’t answer the door.

-He began calling 911 again Tuesday for no apparent reason, placing about 150 calls between midnight and 6 a.m., according to police.
+He began calling 911 Tuesday for no apparent reason, placing about 150 calls between midnight and 6 a.m., according to police.

 Police said Boniface, 23, was advised repeatedly about the misuse of 911, but continued to call and was abusive towards call takers.